google/bulk_fhir_tools/README.md

 ## Overview
 <!---TODO(b/199179306): add links to code paths below.--->
+* `cmd/bcda_fetch/`: A configurable program for fetching FHIR data from BCDA, and optionally saving to disk or sending to your FHIR Store.
+The tool is highly configurable via flags, and can support pulling incremental data only, among other features.
+See "bcda_fetch CLI Usage" for details on how to use this program.
+* `bulkfhir/`: A generic client package for interacting with bulk FHIR APIs.
 * `bcda/`: A go client package for interacting with the [BCDA](https://bcda.cms.gov/).
-* `cmd/bcda_fetch/`: A configurable example CLI program for fetching data from BCDA, and optionally saving to disk or sending to your FHIR Store.
-The program is highly configurable, and can support pulling incremental data only, among other features.
 * `analytics/`: A folder with some analytics notebooks and examples.
 * `fhirstore/`: A go helper package for uploading to FHIR store.
 * `fhir/`: A go package with some helpful utilities for working with FHIR claims